MasterAI-Inc/libauto/README.md

 ### List the devices' capabilities

-Different AutoAuto devices (and different versions of the same device) may have a different set of hardware capabilities.
+Different MasterAI devices (and different versions of the same device) may have a different set of hardware capabilities.
 You can ask your device to list its capabilities like this:

 ```python
 from auto.capabilities import list_caps, acquire, release